Skip to Main Content

 • Standing Water

 Is there water in your home’s basement or crawl space?
 Water intrusion is a sign that your foundation might be compromised.
-Call your contractor so they can locate the problem and fix it.
+Contact your local foundation repair expert, who can identify the issue and make the necessary repairs.

 • Bowing Walls

-In case your basement or crawl space walls are bowing, it is possible that they are no longer able to support the weight of your house.
-Do not panic; it doesn’t mean your house is going to collapse any minute now.
-In fact, skilled contractors can easily fix this problem and make your home safe again.
+If your basement or crawl space walls are bowing, they may no longer be able to adequately support the weight of your house.
+Do not panic; it doesn’t mean potential collapse.
+Foundation repair experts can easily address this issue and restore your home’s safety.

 • Gaps

 Are there large gaps around doors and windows?
-If you notice these openings or your doors and windows are becoming difficult to open/close, call the experts and have them take a look at your foundation.
+If you notice these openings and your doors and windows are getting stuck more frequently, call the experts for a free foundation inspection

 Foundation damage can occur due to various reasons.
 With regular maintenance and waterproofing systems, you can prevent this problem most of the time.